blackflux/object-scan/README.md

 and can be used to easily manage state across a search invocation without having to recompile the search.

 By default a search invocation returns the matched keys.
-However when a (not undefined) context is passed, that context is returned from the invocation instead.
+However when the context is returned instead when it is not undefined.

 ### Options